syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 ![WinUI ComboBox search the items based on provided input in single selection mode](Searching_images/winui-combobox-searching-start-text-single-selection-mode.gif)

-Below examples shows, text searching functionality in multiple selection mode.
+The following examples show how to text searching functionality in multiple selection mode.

 {% tabs %}
 {% highlight XAML %}